llvm/llvm-project/llvm/docs/Mdl/MachineDescriptionNotes.md

     use(E4, $src3);              // and some instructions have 3!
 ```

-Note that operands _can _be referenced by their index in an instruction’s operand list, but this is error-prone and this isn’t considered best practice because we can’t thoroughly check the validity of the index.
+Note that operands _can_ be referenced by their index in an instruction’s operand list, but this is error-prone and this isn’t considered best practice because we can’t thoroughly check the validity of the index.
 The syntax is simply `$<index>`.
 Note that sub-operands often aren’t given names in tablegen, and must be referenced by index, for example: `$src.1`.
 Unnamed variant operands (obviously) don’t have names, and are referenced by their position past the end of the operands defined for an instruction, ie `$$1`, `$$2`, etc.

 ##### **Resource References**

-Any latency reference can include an optional set of resource references.
+A latency reference can include an optional set of resource references.
 These have slightly different semantics depending on the operator type (def/use/predicate/hold/reserve).

 For “use”, “def”, and “predicate” statements, a set of resource references can be specified that are associated with the operand reference.
 As with all latency references, the operand must match an operand of the client instruction.
-If the reference is valid, the resource is “used” - for any of these operators - at the pipeline phase specified, unless the resource was defined with a specific phase.
+If the operand reference is valid, the resource is “used” - for any of these operators - at the pipeline phase specified, unless the resource was defined with a specific phase.
 The “use” of the resource is equivalent to a single-cycle hold/reserve of that resource.
 Some examples:

 ```
     use(E1, $src, my_res);       // use "my_res" at cycle E1